sherryumlah/geoPhoto/README.md

 # geoPhoto

-A React Native / Expo app that captures photos with geolocation data and optionally saves them to the device’s gallery.
+A React Native / Expo app that captures photos with geolocation data and saves them to the device’s gallery.
 Built with the Expo SDK for rapid development, camera + location integration, and cross-platform deployment.
+Note: This has only been tested on Android to date
 ---

 ## Getting Started